-The County Office of Education participates in state employee pensions plans, California State Teachers' Retirement System (CalSTRS) and California Public Employees' Retirement System (CalPERS), and both are underfunded.
-The County Office of Education's proportionate share of the liability is reported in the Statement of Net Position as of June 30, 2020.
+The County Office of Education participates in state employee pensions plans, California State Teachers' Retirement System (CalSTRS) and California Public Employees' Retirement System (CalPERS) and both are underfunded.
+The County Office of Education's proportionate share of the liability is reported in the Statement of Net Position as of June 30, 2021.
 The amount of the liability is material to the financial position of the County Office of Education.
-In response to the ongoing pandemic, the 2020-21 State Budget reduced employer contribution rates in 2020-21 and 2021-22.
-This will reduce the CalSTRS employer rate from 18.4% to approximately 16.15% in 2020-21 and from 18.2% to 16.0% in 2021-22.
-The CalPERS employer contribution rate will be reduced from CalPERS recently set rate for 2020-21 of 22.68% to 20.7% and CalPERS 2021-22 estimated rate of 24.6% to 23.0%.
-Despite this reduction in the planned rate increases, the projected increased pension costs to school employers remain a significant fiscal factor.
+Beginning in 2021-22, the CalSTRS Board has limited authority to increase or decrease rates by a maximum of 1% annually (not to exceed 20.25% of creditable compensation), the projected employer contribution rate for 2021-22 is 16.92%.
+The CalPERS Board adopted an employer contribution rate of 22.91% for 2021-22.
+The projected increased pension costs to school employers remain a significant fiscal factor.